 What is it, and how does my business benefit?

-Growth Driven Design (GDD) is a new concept in website development.
+The Growth-Driven Design methodology (GDD) is a new web development approach.
 I've heard it described as revolutionary.
 I've also heard it described as being no different than traditional design, but packaged with buzzwords that make it seem more important than it actually is.

 So, what do you do with that? - Get to the bottom of it, that's what.
 The reality is that your website is probably the single most important sales and marketing asset you have, and if it's not generating viable leads that you're able to turn into cold, hard revenue, it's broken.